- Welcome to Simply Fortran

 - Options and Configuration

-The project options dialog configures most aspects of a given project with the exception of the files to be included.
-This dialog is project-specific, meaning different values will be present for different projects.
-Each tab in the project options dialog is described below:
+The Project Options window configures most aspects of a given project with the exception of the files to be included.
+This window is project-specific, meaning different values will be present for different projects.
+Each panel in the project options dialog is described below:

-This first tab allows users to change common project options.
+This first panel allows users to change common project options.

 The target options specify the project’s final build product.
 Simply Fortran supports three basic target types: executables, shared libraries, and static libraries.
 Each is explained below.